astropenguin/azely/README.md

 ### Example

-Here is a sample code which will plot one-day elevation of the Sun and candidates of black hole shadow observations at ALMA AOS on Apr.
+Here is a sample script which will plot one-day elevation of the Sun and candidates of black hole shadow observations at ALMA AOS on Apr.
 11th 2017 in UTC.

 ```python
 import azely